 What’s a domain name?

-Let’s start at the very beginning.
+Let’s start from the beginning.
 A domain name is an alias.
 It’s a convenient way to point people to that specific spot on the internet where you’ve built your website.
-Domain names are, generally, used to identify one or more IP addresses.
-So for us, that domain name is yoast.com.
-When we are talking about www.yoast.com, which we rarely do, the domain name is yoast.com and the subdomain is www.

-Note that I deliberately included “.com” here, were others might disagree with that.
-In my opinion, most common uses of the word “domain name” include that top-level domain.
+Note that we deliberately included “.com” here, where others might disagree with that.
+We think the most common uses of the word “domain name” include that top-level domain.

 Top-level domain (TLD)